infinite-table/infinite-react/www/pages/docs/latest/learn/selection/row-selection.page.md

 const rowSelection = {
   selectedRows: [
-    45, // row with id 45 is selected, no matter the group it is nested in ['Europe','France'], // all rows in Europe/France are selected ['Asia'] // all rows in Asia are selected
+    45, // row with id 45 is selected, no matter the group it is nested in ['Europe', 'France'], // all rows in Europe/France are selected ['Asia'], // all rows in Asia are selected
   ],
   deselectedRows: [
-    ['Europe','France','Paris'] // all rows in Paris are deselected ],
+    ['Europe', 'France', 'Paris'], // all rows in Paris are deselected ],
-  defaultSelection: false // all other rows are selected }
+  defaultSelection: false, // all other rows are selected };
 ```

 As shown above, the `rowSelection.selectedRows` and `rowSelection.deselectedRows` arrays can either contain:

- * primary keys of rows (which are usually strings or numbers) - any non-array value inside `rowSelection.selectedRows`/`rowSelection.deselectedRows` is considered an id/primaryKey value for a leaf row in the grouped dataset.
+- primary keys of rows (which are usually strings or numbers) - any non-array value inside `rowSelection.selectedRows`/`rowSelection.deselectedRows` is considered an id/primaryKey value for a leaf row in the grouped dataset.
- * arrays of group keys (can be combined with primary keys as well) - those arrays describe the path of the specified selected group.
+- arrays of group keys (can be combined with primary keys as well) - those arrays describe the path of the specified selected group.
 Please note that `rowSelection.selectedRows` can contain certain paths while `rowSelection.deselectedRows` can contain child paths of those paths ... or any other imaginable combination.
 For this kind of <DPropLink name="rowSelection" />, you need to enable <DPropLink name="useGroupKeysForMultiRowSelection" />.

 <Gotcha>